rtpsug/rtpsug.github.io/_posts/usergroup/2021-02-01-Evaluate-GPO-Links.md

 ### Intro

-This past week I needed to find duplicate links across nested OUs within the org.
+This past week I needed to find duplicate links across nested OUs within my org.
 The suspicion was there were a lot of GPOs linked repeatedly that could have been linked once at a higher level.
 I thought I might make a quick post to talk about how I got the information.
 Along the way, we can learn a little about Active Directory and GPOs.